JoshuaCarroll/MorseJs/README.md

 ### Demo

-You can see and play with a live demo on CodePen (which, next to IFTTT and Stack Overflow, very well could be th best site on the Internet.
+You can see and play with a live demo on CodePen (which, next to IFTTT and Stack Overflow, very well could be the best site on the Internet.
 The URL is [https://codepen.io/JoshuaCarroll/pen/QgrdzL](https://codepen.io/JoshuaCarroll/pen/QgrdzL).

 #### Contributing